Why is CDER developing DDT Qualification Programs?

 What is the process for the Qualification Programs?

-DDTs are qualified through a 2-stage process: the consultation and advice stage and the review stage.
+DDTs are qualified through a 3-stage process: the initiation stage, consultation and advice stage, and the review stage.

 - The consultation and advice stage is an iterative process.
 This stage provides the opportunity for interactions with CDER regarding DDT development.
 The Qualification Review Team (QRT) evaluates study designs, information that would support the unmet need for the qualification of the DDT in the targeted context of use, and summary of analyses of data.
 Feedback from the QRT will be provided to the submitters to ensure completeness of the final submission for DDT qualification.